Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/README.md

 3. **Compare metrics**: Response times, memory usage, throughput
 4. **Verify functionality**: Ensure all features work correctly

-## Key KiloCode Capabilities Demonstrated
+## Key AI Coding Assistant Capabilities Demonstrated

 ### 1. Large-Scale Code Analysis
 - **What you experienced**: Analysis of entire legacy codebase
-- **What KiloCode did**: Identified patterns, anti-patterns, and modernization opportunities
+- **What your AI assistant did**: Identified patterns, anti-patterns, and modernization opportunities
 - **Learning**: AI can understand complex, interconnected codebases and suggest systematic improvements

 ### 2. Multi-File Coordinated Refactoring
 - **What you observed**: Changes across multiple files maintained consistency
-- **What KiloCode did**: Coordinated refactoring while preserving functionality
+- **What your AI assistant did**: Coordinated refactoring while preserving functionality
 - **Learning**: AI can handle complex refactoring scenarios that affect multiple components

 ### 3. Migration Assistance
 - **What you experienced**: Systematic migration from old to new technologies
-- **What KiloCode did**: Provided step-by-step migration guidance and code transformation
+- **What your AI assistant did**: Provided step-by-step migration guidance and code transformation
 - **Learning**: AI can guide complex technology migrations with minimal risk

 ### 4. Test Generation for Legacy Code
 - **What you saw**: Comprehensive tests generated for existing functionality
-- **What KiloCode did**: Created tests that validate current behavior before refactoring
+- **What your AI assistant did**: Created tests that validate current behavior before refactoring
 - **Learning**: AI can create safety nets for legacy code modernization

 ### 5. Performance Optimization
 - **What you experienced**: Systematic performance improvements
-- **What KiloCode did**: Identified bottlenecks and implemented optimizations
+- **What your AI assistant did**: Identified bottlenecks and implemented optimizations
 - **Learning**: AI can analyze and improve application performance systematically

 ## Expected Outcomes